Board Members 2023-24

 Ms Christine Gee AM

 Ms Christine Gee brings to the Board extensive experience in private hospital administration, having held executive management positions for more than 30 years.
-She has been the CEO of Toowong Private Hospital, a mental health service, since 1997 and is Chair of the Commission’s Private Hospital Sector Committee.
+She is Chair of the Commission’s Private Hospital Sector Committee.
+Ms Gee is the CEO of Toowong Private Hospital, an authorised mental health service in Queensland.
+She is involved in a number of state and national boards and committees, including as the National President of the Australian Private Hospitals Association and President of the Private Hospitals Association of Queensland.

-Ms Gee is involved in a number of state and national boards and committees, including the Australian Private Hospitals Association, the Private Hospitals Association of Queensland, the Australian Institute of Health and Welfare and the Queensland Board of the Medical Board of Australia.
-She is the Chair of the Medical Board of Australia’s National Special Issues Committee.
-Ms Gee is the 2021 recipient of the Gold Medal of the Australian Council on Healthcare Standards.
-She was appointed as a Member (AM) of the Order of Australia (General Division) on 12 June 2023.
+Ms Gee is a community member of the Queensland Board of the Medical Board of Australia and is the Chair of the Medical Board of Australia’s National Special Issues Committee (Sexual boundaries and family violence).
+She concluded her term as a board member of the Australian Institute of Health and Welfare in December 2023.
+Ms Gee was the 2021 recipient of the Gold Medal of the Australian Council on Healthcare Standards.
+She was appointed as a Member of the Order of Australia (General Division) on 12 June 2023.

 Qualifications: MBA